developer-zebra/developer-zebra-site/src/datawedge/11-0/guide/about/index.md

 - **RFID input is disabled in [Profile0](../overview#profile0),** DataWedge's default generic profile.
 Previously it was enabled by default.
 - Improved look and feel of user interface.
 Refer to [Settings](../settings) and [DWDemo](../samples/dwdemo).
 - **Image Capture Mode** option from **Reader Params** is removed due to changes in the scanner framework.
-- **Support for SimulScan API is deprecated -** SimulScan support will be removed from DataWedge beginning with Android 10 Q device support.
+- **Support for SimulScan API is deprecated -** SimulScan support will be removed from DataWedge beginning with Android 10 device support.

 ### Added in DataWedge 7.5